omunroe-com/http2specwiki/ContinuationProposals.md

   [willy] same as above, already needed and handled anyway

+### Notes

+The 256 number is a back-of-the-envelope number PHK came up with, the thinking is the following:  It should always be possible to send "GET /robots.txt" and "Get /" and it should be possible to return a "deny all" and 3xx redirect respectively.
+Mandating that all HTTP/2 implementations never limit the size lower than 256 ensures this very basic level of interop.
+(But I'll appreciate if somebody else will redo the math using their own assumptions about FQDN lengths etc.)

 ## Interleave HEADER-bearing frames
 Allow frames bearing headers to be interleaved without blocking other frames.